bahlolab/UKB.COVID19/README.md

 # set the end of Date as the first test day, to exclude the morbidities caused by CoVID-19
 ```

+Function: `comorbidity.asso(res.file, cormorbidity.file, population = "all", covars=c("sex","age","bmi"), phe.name, output=NULL)`

+Association tests between each co-morbidity and given phenotype (susceptibility, mortality or severity) with the adjustment of covariates.

 #### Example